celestiancoder/Aniverse/README.md

-Aniverse is a website for finding the best recommendations for Anime , Manga and Games
+Aniverse is a website for finding the best recommendations for Anime , Manga and Light novels.